-Despite the upheaval defining this most difficult year, companies are continuing to transform in real-time and lay the foundations for future marketing trends.
-In this article today, we will discuss some key global marketing strategies in the new normal state.
+Despite the upheaval defining this most difficult year, companies are continuing to transform in real time and lay the foundations for future marketing trends.
+Today’s article will discuss critical global marketing trends and strategies in the new normal state.

 Build Trust With Every Interaction